-New album now out on Sanctuary Records!!
-This originally came out in early 2000 but never had proper distribution, so we are re-issuning it starting June 03, 2002!
+This originally came out in early 2000 but never had proper distribution, so we re-issued it in June, 2002!

 Pitchshifter (from Nottingham, U.K.) began in the early '90s industrial underground as aggressive social commentators, hearkening back to the early days of British punk and American hardcore (a la the Minutemen and Dead Kennedys).
 The band signed to Earache in 1992, and their first two releases (the mini-album Submit (1992) and the full-length Desensitized (1993) ) established them as mainstays in the scene.
 In 1996 they released their Infotainment ep, also on Earache.
 These albums simultaneously found their way across the Atlantic, capturing the attention of American listeners.

 In 1996, Pitchshifter morphed away from their industrial roots, showing a growing interest in technology and computers.
 Yet the stronger integration of electronics comes without sacrificing either their signature aggressive sound or an upfront political message.

 The UnUnited Kingdom ep sees the band still broadening their musical horizons.
 These tracks (including a Big Black cover) will appeal to fans of crossover break-beat/metal/techno/hardcore.